 How to Convert In-Person Training to Online Training

-eLearning can help increase the amount of information a student retains while in class from 25% to 60%.
+eLearning can help increase the amount of information a student retains up to 82%.
 This applies to not only students in k-12 schools and universities, but also to adults taking courses for credits, certifications, and to advance their professional skills.

 Since online training is both more popular and important than ever right now, it’s a good time to consider converting some of your in-person training to online courses.
 Online training is more cost-effective and scalable than requiring customers, employees, and partners to be present in a physical location for training.
 This doesn’t mean you have to cancel in-person training altogether, but reducing the amount of training held in person will be beneficial to your company.